 Why is this important?

 Our Rehabilitation Services for patients who have suffered a stroke are designed to get patients to a functional level necessary to return home and to the community.
-Our patients returned home eight days sooner than the national average.
+Our patients returned home three days sooner than the national average.